 Digital Wolf Pack Initiative.
 One of several student-centered initiatives based on partnerships with tech industry leaders, the Digital Wolf Pack Initiative is a pilot program with Apple designed to support students’ experience on and off campus by more fully integrating technology into students’ academic careers.
 This includes augmenting digital literacy and making accessibility to digital tools and programs possible for all students an institutional priority, no matter students’ socioeconomic status or backgrounds.

 Guinn Center affiliation.
 The Guinn Center, a nonpartisan research and policy center, formally became affiliated with the University in summer 2021.
 With this partnership, the University’s students and faculty will work in concert with the Guinn Center on a wide range of public policy issues central to Nevada’s future.

 Renown affiliation agreement.
 In summer 2021, the University announced a generational partnership agreement between the University of Nevada, Reno School of Medicine and Renown Health to establish the first fully integrated health system in Nevada.
 The agreement expands clinical training and clinical research programs as well as access to clinical care for all Nevadans.

-Sandoval was appointed president of the University on Sept.
-17, 2020 by the Nevada System of Higher Education’s Board of Regents.
+The Nevada System of Higher Education Board of Regents appointed Sandoval president on September 17, 2020.
 He is the first person of Hispanic origin as well as the first alumnus to serve as president in University history.